 NO AND NO AND NO AND NO – NO

 Following my big NO is a new beginning.

 ARADIA ACADEMY – That’s my new school.
 It will open its doors in spring 2017.
 You can get a preview below, as the first to see it, though I’m not done yet with fiddling with website code and content.
-Enjoy the masterful gift posters by my long-time student, illustrator and card maker, Ryan Edward.
+Enjoy the masterful gift posters of Aradia by my long-time student, illustrator and card maker, Ryan Edward.